Oct 16, 2018 By Team YoungWonks *

 It is a decentralized system because every record is maintained not just in one place but across a network of vast number of computers.

-This system has lots of advantages, including speed and security.
+The blockchain system has lots of advantages, including speed and security.
 All the other ledgers - think banking / any other company ledger - are maintained in one place, making them vulnerable to attack.
 We have seen companies like Home Depot and Target getting hacked because they had one central repository of information.
 Whereas in the case of the Bitcoin ledger or any ledger built using blockchain, the info - same info - is backed up on thousands of computers.
-It is a distributed ledger, with no central server; it’s too complex a system for anyone to hack.
+It is a distributed ledger, with no central server; it’s too complex a system for anyone to hack easily.

 Blockchain Technology Today and Tomorrow

 How is this blockchain concept being used today?
 As mentioned earlier, blockchain was introduced as the technology behind the cryptocurrency, Bitcoin.
 Bitcoin is the first digital currency to not need a trusted authority or central server - like a bank - to keep track of transactions and each bitcoin’s history / record of ownership, which in turn ensures each bitcoin has only one owner at a time.
 The entire network is doing that now; digital money is being moved by people in the network validating these bitcoin transactions and earning fees in the process.
 At the same time, the digital counterfeit money problem is also being tackled.

 It is important to add that blockchain has also helped Bitcoin on the speed front.
 Take for instance, you wish to send money to someone.
 You would typically do so via a bank transfer which would verify that transaction and it could take days for this to happen depending on the sum, the legal procedure and so on.
 But with blockchain, it’s vastly faster because no bank is involved.